rolandjlevy/js-sliders-game/readme.md

 ### Instructions
 - Choose your game size: 3x3, 4x4 etc...
-- Slide pieces into the empty space from above, below or from the side
+- Slide pieces into the empty space from above, below or the side
 - Position numbers in the correct order in the fewest possible moves
-- Pieces turn green in the correct position
+- Pieces turn green in the correct order
 - Add your winning score to the Leader Board

 ### Features
-- using Firebase on the back-end to store leader board scores
+- Using Firebase on the back-end to store leader board scores
-- mobile friendly
+- Mobile friendly

 ### Links
 - [Live demo](https://js-sliders-game.rjlevy.repl.co/)